cube-soft/cube.pdf/Readme.md

 [CubePDF Utility](https://www.cube-soft.jp/cubepdfutility/) is a PDF editor which can insert, remove, move, rotate pages, add or modify some metadata (PDF version, title, author, subject, keywords, creator, page layout), and encryption settings through the graphical user interface (GUI).
 The application uses PDFium and iTextSharp.

-You can get the executable installer from the [download page](https://www.cube-soft.jp/cubepdfutility/) (Japanese), or [directory download](https://www.cube-soft.jp/cubepdfutility/dl.php).
+You can get the executable installer from the [download page](https://www.cube-soft.jp/cubepdfutility/) (Japanese), or [directly download link](https://www.cube-soft.jp/cubepdfutility/dl.php).
 Source codes of the CubePDF Utility are in the [Applications/Editor](https://github.com/cube-soft/Cube.Pdf/tree/master/Applications/Editor).

 ## Dependencies